apjanes/lemon-exercise/README.md

 Authentication is centralized in an AuthProvider (context) that exposes login/logout and guards routes; server data is fetched/cached with React Query, forms use react-hook-form, and the Home page renders work items with PrimeReact’s DataTable and modal dialogs.
 The app is composed in src/index.tsx where the providers and router are mounted.

 ## Web API
-`TaskList.WebApi` is an ASP.NET Core 9 REST API that layers cleanly over the Domain and Infrastructure projects.
+The API is an ASP.NET Core 9 REST API that layers cleanly over the Domain and Infrastructure projects.
 It wires up EF Core (SQLite) via TaskListDbContext, repository interfaces (e.g., IUserRepository, IWorkItemRepository) through DI, and secures endpoints with JWT bearer auth plus a refresh-token flow using an HttpOnly cookie (/auth path) backed by an in-memory refresh store.

 There are many improvements to be considered for a production-ready application.
 For example: